semaphoreci/book-cicd-docker-kubernetes/chapters/01-introduction.md

 A benefit of publishing an ebook is that we can continuously improve it.
 And that's exactly what we intend to do based on your feedback.

-This book is open source and source files are hosted on TODO.
-You can send us feedback by opening an issue on the Git repository, or by sending an email to learn@semaphoreci.com.
+You can send us feedback by sending an email to learn@semaphoreci.com.

 ## About the Authors